nselby/nselby.github.io/_posts/2016-09-24-Release-The-Video.md

 <p><img class="right" width="500px" src="https://nselby.github.io/assets/img/charlotte-presser.jpg" /></p>

-I am thrilled that Charlotte-Mecklenburg Police Chief Kerr Putney decided to release police video of the officer-involved shooting of Keith Scott.
-It was absolutely essential - even if it leads temporarily to more unrest.
+Over the weekend, Charlotte-Mecklenburg Police Chief Kerr Putney decided to release police video of the officer-involved shooting of Keith Scott.
+As we saw, the video was inconclusive.
+It in fact raised many other questions about what happened: why the police fired when they did, and the continuing question of whether Scott had a gun – neither of which was answered by the video.

+It is important to recognize that this was likely the reason that Chief Putney didn’t want to release the videos in the first place.
+That was a terrible mistake.
+Releasing the videos and all information about the shooting is essential for the community.
+Releasing the video and other evidence is absolutely essential - even if it leads temporarily to more unrest.

+The public used to trust the police to handle these investigations – even though it is true that activists have called for decades for outside investigators, the public accepted that the police were uniquely qualified to investigate these incidents.

+Unfortunately, for reasons that are both true and false, the relationship between the police and the communities they serve has in some cases deteriorated.
+This is inarguable.
+The police, therefore, must adopt data release policies and strategies designed to demonstrate their trustworthiness.

-He should have done it much, much sooner.
+I applaud Chief Putney, but I maintain he should have done it much, much sooner.
 He's not alone: police agencies all around the country need to get more body cameras, make <a href="http://usatoday.com/story/opinion/2016/04/01/police-body-cameras-accountability-exoneration-evidence-column/82484112/" target="_blank">better policies governing their use</a>, and they need to do it now.

 The very first key finding from our book, <a href="http://amzn.to/1q0pkXx" target="_blank">In Context: Understanding Police Killings of Unarmed Civilians</a> spoke as much to the whole country as to Charlotte: